hjavanmard/Co-occurance_searching/README.md

 **My program is able to process very large sentence files and many queries efficiently.
 It is also respond quickly to queries with empty result sets.**

+** The code is successfully tested will files containing up to one million sentences, as well as other edge cases.**

 **File Format**

 The input files contain lists of English language sentences.
 Here is a sample: